Article by Stuart McClymont

 Arthritis is an umbrella term for over 100 medical conditions that affect your joints.

+However, early diagnosis seems to be a key to better management of your arthritis.
 Research suggests that early intervention can delay the onset of the disease and may reduce the number of cases of osteoarthritis.

 Common Causes of Arthritis

 While there are about 100 forms of arthritis, the three most common causes account for 95% of all arthritis.
 These are:

 Less Common Causes of Arthritis

 Osteoarthritis - Overview

 There is no known cure for arthritis.
 However arthritis usually manageable, but can impact on your quality of life and includes varying degrees of discomfort and pain.

 With accurate assessment and early treatment, most arthritis sufferers respond effectively to physiotherapy allowing you to quickly resume pain-free and normal activities of daily living.